 Unhappy developers are all alike, all happy developers are happy in their own way.

-Specifically, Guillaume and Mevan discussed Terraform during the Basel conference, presenting the ongoing work of a team of developers and architects from Orange, Pivotal, and SAP.
+Specifically, Guillaume and Mevan discussed Terraform during the Basel conference, presenting the ongoing work of a team of developers and architects from Orange, VMware, and SAP.

 The Case for IaC

 IaC is still not for everyone, but with the use of Terraform and Cloud Foundry, it is mature enough to be effective in a range of CI/CD (continuous integration and development) environments and their related DevOps cultures.

 The popular question “Why?” surely applies to the Terraform-Cloud Foundry integration, and Guillaume addressed it by noting his role an administrator of developer requests.
 The challenge of multiple requests for Cloud Foundry spaces leads to challenges in provisioning all of them, and the task becomes ever more complicated with requests for microservices-based apps in modern CI/CD (continuous integration and development) environments.

 Integrating Cloud Foundry with an IaC environment thus seems like a promising way to meet high numbers of provisioning requests while enabling developers to get closer to the actual infrastructure in a way that appeals to them.

 The Case for Terraform IaC

 Terraform is open source software developed by San Francisco-based (and globally dispersed) HashiCorp.
 It works with OpenStack, all the major public clouds, and VMware vSphere.
 Infrastructure is defined within its own syntax or in JSON.

 The idea of being able to treat infrastructure as code, that is, to view it in the same way developers view apps and services, brings new levels of comfort to developers, Guillaume explained.
 Best practices can be replicated as the apps and services, platform, and infrastructure become one single environment from the developer’s point of view.